November 3, 2021

-Dental plaque or tooth plaque is a microbial plaque and soft, sticky film that build upon the teeth when bacteria in the mouth mix with sugary or starchy foods.
+Dental tartar or tooth plaque is a microbial plaque and soft, sticky film that build upon the teeth when bacteria in the mouth mix with sugary or starchy foods.

 Saliva, food & juices combine to generate bacteria deposits, which collect where the teeth and gums meet.